 There's one mystery NBA player each day, and you have eight guesses to find them.
-Every guess builds a row in your scouting report comparing seven attributes against the mystery player: debut era, draft position, franchise overlap, birth country, college, championships, and All-Star selections.
+Every guess builds a row in your scouting report comparing seven attributes against the mystery player.
+Three of those columns are the same every single day, because they're the spine of a player's identity: draft year, draft pick, and franchises.
+The other four rotate daily.
+One is always about origin (birth country or college), one about volume (games played, games started, or minutes per game), one about production (points, rebounds, assists, or a career high), and one about accolades (rings, All-Star selections, or All-NBA teams).
 A ✅ means an exact match, 🟡 means close (within five draft picks, one ring, two All-Star nods, or one shared franchise), and the arrows tell you whether the mystery player's number is higher or lower than your guess.
-Teams use their own scale — 🟢 for two-plus shared franchises or an identical career map, 🟡 for one shared stop, ⚪ for no overlap.
+Teams use their own scale: 🟢 for two-plus shared franchises or an identical career map, 🟡 for one shared stop, ⚪ for no overlap.
 Solve it early for a cleaner grid; the emoji receipt is made for the group chat.

 Scouting Report is the deduction game for fans who think in transactions and draft boards.
-Every attribute is compared from verified career data — the same player database behind the rest of airball.gg — and the answer pool is limited to recognizable NBA names, so you'll never lose to a ten-day-contract mystery man.
+Every attribute is compared from verified career data, the same player database behind the rest of airball.gg, and the answer pool is limited to recognizable NBA names, so you'll never lose to a ten-day-contract mystery man.
 Answers never repeat, and the weekday sets the difficulty: Mondays and Fridays are stars, midweek goes to quality starters, and Saturday digs deep.
 Eight guesses is enough to triangulate almost anyone if you read the arrows right.
+The rotating board is what keeps the deduction from going stale.
+With three fixed anchors and one column drawn from each of the four rotating groups, there are 72 possible boards, and the generator will not repeat a group's pick from the day before.
+That matters because a fixed seven-column board rewards one memorized opening probe forever; a board that changes shape asks you to re-plan every morning.
+Days generated before the rotating board shipped keep the original seven columns when you replay them, so an old game looks exactly as it did the day it was live.

 What do the arrows mean?